-Embark a journey to Bwindi Impenetrable Forest, Uganda - home to the highest concentration of primates on earth, including the mountain gorilla – now one of the rarest animals on the planet.
-There are nearly 800 mountain gorillas in the world and more than 450 of them reside in Uganda – mainly found in the epic Bwindi Impenetrable Forest.
-Still one of the world’s best kept natural secrets, Uganda in home to pristine lakes, majestic mountains, and some of the most incredible wildlife in Africa.
+Embark on a journey to Uganda & Rwanda.
+You’ll visit Bwindi Impenetrable Forest, a national park that’s home to the highest concentration of primates on earth, including the mountain gorilla—now one of the rarest animals on the planet.
+With nearly 800 of them in the world, more than 450 reside in Uganda, and this park specifically.
+Still one of the world’s best kept natural secrets, Uganda is teeming with pristine lakes, majestic mountains, and some of the most incredible wildlife in all of Africa.

 Trip Summary: Uganda & Rwanda | 5 Days

 Prices From: $2800 per person

 This Acanela Expedition © is the perfect fusion between comfort & adventure.
 Embark on this small group exploration and have hands-on encounters with the wildlife and cultures of Africa, while experiencing all the historical and culinary highlights along the way.

 Call to speak with one of our agents about this trip on email us at firstname.lastname@example.org

 - Visit the Bwindi Impenetrable Forest and come face-to-face with the highest concentration of primates on Earth, including both Gorillas and Chimpanzees